kango2/Annotation_AusARG/README.md

 # Usage

 To run the pipeline for the first time on a new species, follow this progression:
 1 -> 2 -> 3
 To run the pipeline for a different genome of the same species (after initial run), follow this progression:
 1 -> 3

 # 1 Generate Training Gene
 ~30 minutes to run

-Required Inputs:
+**Required Inputs:**
 1. path to blastxtranslation outputs
 2. path to working directory
 3. path to soft-masked genome
 4. path to script directory

-Output
+**Output:**
 ```
 ├── ${workingdir}
 │   └── TrainingGene